-According to the Institute for Supply Management, the average annual income for supply chain professionals in 2013 was over $100,000 a year – a figure particularly accessible to those wielding an online master’s degree in operations and supply chain management.
+According to the Institute for Supply Management, the average annual income for supply chain professionals is over $100,000 a year – a figure particularly accessible to those wielding an online master’s degree in operations and supply chain management.
 What’s more, top executives in the field can make over $300,000 annually.
 If you’re interested in getting involved in this lucrative career path, you’ll most likely need an MBA or graduate degree first.

 A smart strategy is to gain some experience working in logistics before returning to school to earn a master’s degree.
 Once you are ready to go back to school, you can apply to an online college and continue working throughout your entire education.
 The technological resources that many online universities offer makes earning a degree not only convenient, but also comparable to the quality of in-class experiences.